Deving789/NBA_Final-Project/README.md

 #### 2. Github

-The team has a Github repository dedicated to the final project.
+The team has this Github repository dedicated to the final project.

 ***Master Branch:***  - includes a README describing communication protocols